Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 **Exceptional Success:** The spoof lasts for a number of nights equal to the Lynx's Blood Potency, and may be dismissed at any time.

 This devotions costs 3xp

+### Social Influencer
+_(Majesty 1)_

+To the Lynx, being in the presence of a node is no different to accessing it through a network and with _Social Influencer_ they begin to reach out through physical networks to achieve their designs.

+**Cost:** 5 vitae

+**Dice Pool:** None

+**Action:** Reflexive

+**Effect:** By consuming vast amounts of precious Vitae as they activate it, the Lynx may extend the effects of Awe beyond their immediate presence.
+They may Awe anyone who sees them on live television, or hears them on live radio – or even the telephone, though it’s rather a waste.
+People watching the broadcast will be glued to the set, and will not touch that dial.
+They can’t induce people to come over who aren’t actually there, but they can make particular people they know are watching call in to the show.

+This devotions also costs 1xp